SideHustles/airtable-wrapper/README.md

 ### Include referenced data

-Records are returned with the ID of the referenced item, for example
+Records are returned with the ID of the referenced item, for example:

 ```
 {